 Scientific research is increasingly more digital, with expanding volumes of data that necessitates good data management practices.
-Our role is to provide information, consultation, support, and training to researchers through all phases of the research data life cycle (Planning, Data Collection, Management and Analysis, Preservation and Sharing) such as;
+Our role is to provide information, consultation, support, and training to researchers through all phases of the research data life cycle (Planning, Data Collection, Management and Analysis, Preservation and Sharing).

 We provide advice and support in the following areas

 Note: This site is still under construction.
 Feel free to get in touch for any suggestions or inquiries

 I am the Research Data Management Project Manager.
 Previously, I worked as a Data Scientist in KPMG AG and was a research assistant at Middle East Technical University for about 10 years.